 Director of Economic Development

 Gary Zabriskie, EDFP, is a Deputy Director at the Five County Association of Governments as well as the Director of Community and Economic Development.
-He is also the Association’s Chief Technology Officer.
+He is also the AOG’s Chief Technology Officer.
 Mr. Zabriskie has been a professional community and economic development planner for over 28 years, working with municipal and county jurisdictions, as well as with state and federal agencies to address community and economic development needs in southwestern Utah.
-Mr. Zabriskie has been with the Association since 1993, where directs and manage the Community and Economic Development Division staff and program activities.
+He has been with the Association since 1993, where he directs and manages the Community and Economic Development Division staff and program activities.
 He received a Bachelor of Science Degree in Urban Planning from the University of Utah and received certification by the National Development Council as an Economic Development Finance Professional (EDFP).

-Mr. Zabriskie has extensive experience assisting local entities in identifying their community development needs, as well as investigating and developing strategies in finding appropriate funding avenues for those entities to address their needs.
+Mr. Zabriskie has extensive experience assisting local entities in identifying their community development needs, as well as investigating and developing strategies in finding appropriate funding avenues.

-In addition to his current work with the CIB program, he manages the Five County Economic Development District Revolving Loan Fund program which is transitioning into a Microloan Fund program.
+In addition to his current work with the CIB program, he manages the Southwest Utah Microloan Program.
 The purpose of the loan fund is to create permanent, long-term jobs within the southwestern region of Utah by providing “gap” financing to qualified businesses for eligible activities.
-Loans made through the Revolving Loan Fund are intended to fill the gap created by shortfalls in available commercial financing.
-Funds are repaid into the program and recycled to other businesses, thus allowing an ongoing job creation program.
+Loans made through the Program are intended to fill the gap created by shortfalls in available commercial financing.
+Funds are repaid into the Program and recycled to other businesses, which perpetuates ongoing job creation.
 Funds are available in Beaver, Garfield, Iron, Kane and Washington Counties.

-Mr. Zabriskie’s resume includes having worked for over four years as the Washington City planner under a planning contract between the Association and that City where he to address the needs of residents and developers alike with land use issues within the City.
-He wrote numerous land use evaluations, made recommendations on ordinance amendments, and presented development proposals to the planning commission countless times.
+Mr. Zabriskie’s resume includes having worked for over four years as the Washington City planner under a planning contract between the Association and the City where he addressed the needs of residents and developers alike on land use issues within the City.
+He wrote numerous land use evaluations, made recommendations on ordinance amendments, and presented development proposals to the planning commission regularly.
 This experience was during a period of extremely rapid growth in that community.

-Mr. Zabriskie says the one main thing he has learned during his planning career is that the only constant in life is change.
+Mr. Zabriskie says the main thing he has learned during his planning career is that the only constant in life is change.
 He has witnessed many changes, mostly for the betterment of the communities in southwestern Utah.
-He also sees the critical need for planning for the future.
+He also sees the critical need to plan for the future.